misobarisic/redgifs-downloader/README.md

     <img alt="NPM latest" src="https://img.shields.io/npm/v/redgifs-downloader" />
    </a>
 </p>
-This is a simple command line utiliy which allows you to download all videos from any user or search term on RedGIFs.
+This is a simple command line utility which allows you to download all videos from any user or search term on RedGIFs.
 Enjoy yourselves!

 ## Usage